24 - The Big Easy

 "We have to retrieve our horses," I say in defeat.
 He passed my test; he is who he says, but I still don't like him.

-We start walking several blocks further away from the Mississippi river to a police station, and large office.
-I ask, "So what is this all about?"
+We start walking several blocks further away from the Mississippi river to a police station, And I relax.
+Inside a large office I ask, "So what is this all about."

 "Four days ago a teenage girl named Jessica Howard was snatched off the street in broad daylight.
 And we want your help in recovering her alive.
 We know the capability of your team.
-Her parents are important politicians in the state.
-They want her back, but except for finding the van used in the kidnapping, we have no leads."
+Her parents are important politicians in this state.
+They want her back, but except for finding the kidnapping van, we have no leads."

 "Why bring us into it?
-The FBI has extraordinary detectives I'm sure."
+There are very good detectives in the FBI I'm sure."